 58. When does hypoxemia not have an effect on the carotid chemoreceptors?

-In severe alkalemia, because even though the carotid chemoreceptors are more sensitive to H+ there is a lot less in blood at that time.
+Severe alkalemia because, even though the carotid chemoreceptors are more sensitive to H+, there is a lot less in blood at that time.

 59. The carotid bodies meet their O2 needs from what?

 From dissolved O2 because the flow rate is so fast; therefore, it depends less on content and more on partial pressure.

 60. When will the nerve-impulse transmissions of the carotid bodies increase when pH and PaCO2 are normal?